Thing Update API

 The AWS topic

-$aws/things/thingName/shadow/update is the primary topic for a thing to report values on and for a client to set new desired state for a thing.
-This topic, and all the possibilities of the original topic, is exposed to a client authenticated by Cognito on this topic structure:
+$aws/things/thingName/shadow/update is the primary topic for a Thing to report values on and for a client to set new desired state for a thing.
+This topic, and all the possibilities of the original topic, is exposed to a client logged in to MIC on this topic structure:

-A client has the privilege to both subscribe and publish to this topic structure.
+A logged in client has the privilege to both subscribe and publish to this topic structure.

 Given a thing called